mwiseca/Python-syntax-aid/README.md

 below your program cut and paste into program as needed.
 To hide comments use the getpass one.
 I added another file that allows you to choose between on two or three quote strings.
+A new file was added that allows hiding of comments with getpass.
+Also only one dictionary is used in each mode.
+April 7 2022